Staff

 Paola Pelletier-Ozuna

-Paola Pelletier-Ozuna is the Chief of Staff at Dorchester Bay EDC.
+Paola Pelletier-Ozuna is the Director of Operations and Programs at Dorchester Bay EDC.
 She serves as a thought partner for executive leadership, overseeing the organization’s strategic planning, communications strategy, organizational impact, and systems development.
-She heads our Resource Development team which houses our fundraising, communications, and data and evaluations teams.
+She heads our Operations Department, which serves as the central hub for our organization’s vital functions.
+Under her guidance, the department oversees multiple critical teams, including Communications, Data and Evaluations, and Office Operations.

 Paola is a proud Dominican-American and Bostonian.
 She graduated from the University of Massachusetts, Amherst, where she earned a degree in Political Science with a concentration in International Relations and Latin American Studies.
 Upon graduation, Paola pursued her passion for social justice and became a labor union organizer with UNITE HERE Local 26, where she represented 400 hotel and food service workers in the city of Boston.
 She then went on to work as a paralegal at the Civil Rights Division of the Massachusetts Attorney General’s Office, where she coordinated intake to help identify potential civil rights violations.
 Paola also brings ample experience in project management and development from her experience at nonprofits such as Be The Change, Inc., and Artists For Humanity.